Are Neanderthals and Anatomically Modern Humans the same species?

 Some paleo-geneticists suggest that Neanderthal populations were more in-bred, with harmful or weak genes.
 Whether this was true or not, there is no doubt Neanderthals were seriously outmatched by AMHs.

-When AMHs finally left Africa, they were in small numbers (see below) and yet the Neanderthal phenotype lost really badly, only overlapping Cro-Magnon man by 5,400-12,000 years.
+When AMHs finally left Africa, they were in small numbers (see below) and yet the Neanderthal phenotype lost really badly and fairly quickly, only overlapping Cro-Magnon man by 5,400-12,000 years.

-I won't document all the theories for extinction of Neanderthals, but some suspicion has to fall on the arrival of AMHs, whether they simply 'out competed them' or they brought disease.
+I won't document all the theories for extinction of Neanderthals, but some suspicion has to fall on the arrival of AMHs, whether they simply 'out competed them' and brought new diseases.
+There is less support for early theories that they hunted them.

 Take the Chihuahua and the Great Dane.
 They are sufficiently different that they cannot breed (even if they wanted to).
 They would be separate species, except that there is a chain of dogs in the middle that allow them to share the same gene pool.

 In ‘chrono-species’ there is increasing separation over time and the intermediate links die out, leaving two or more separate species.
-When this separation occurs is difficult to say, and if we go back in time to when the species have not fully separated, (for example to advanced versions of H. Erectus and early H. Sapiens), we might very get interbreeding, though we consider them different species from today's viewpoint.
+When this separation occurs is difficult to say, and if we go back in time to when the species have not fully separated, (for example to advanced versions of H. Erectus and early H. Sapiens), we might very well get interbreeding, though we would consider them different species from the point of view of a latter point in time.

 (On the same vein and while we don’t think this is what happened, if AMHs and Neanderthals both bred with an archaic link and not each other, this would allow an exchange of genes while they are separate species).